lmcrean/Steam-Report/README.md

 - The color scheme is blue, with a steam motif.
 - The logo font used is ```Bloom Skirt``` and was designed by the developer using [Canva.](https://www.canva.com/)
 - The background is a blue cloud vector, acquired using [bgjar.com](https://bgjar.com/).

+## 2.6.
+Future Features to implement

+- an extra set of questions for the scenario where the user gets the same score in two subjects. (actually quite rare in practise)
+  - identify all subjects/ Traits with the same score
+  - generate 5 extra questions from the API, and add them to the subject quiz.
+  - continue as a loop until the user has a different score in each subject.

 [↑ Back to top](#Steam-Report)